MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_createresource.md

  A handle to the display device (graphics context).

-#### - pCreateResource [in]
+#### - hRTResource [in]

- A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542062">D3D11DDIARG_CREATERESOURCE</a> structure that describes the parameters that the user-mode display driver uses to create a resource.
+ A handle to the resource that the driver will use when it calls back into the Direct3D runtime.

 #### - hResource [in]